py7hagoras/CovenantTasks/README.md

 Phishes a user by prompting for Credentials.
 It will keep prompting till user enters valid credentials.
 ***PhishUser "Outlook Security"*** You can also modify the ***pszMessageText*** as you deem fit.

+### LockSystem.cs
+This is a simple task to lock the user's system.
+Might come in handy, especially when you want user to re-enter credentials.

  **Please contribute if you have any**